Search This Blog

 Facebook on ECommerce

-Over the years, Facebook has grown into much more than a social network, including a place to shop.
-More and more brands are placing product listings on their Facebook Pages, a phenomenon.
+Facebook is social networking site which has grown into much more than a social network, including a place to shop.
+More and more brands are placing product listings on their Facebook Pages.

 Facebook application for product listings that recently surpassed 1,000 stores.